Blog

 Building for Peace of Mind: The Importance of Durable and Low-Maintenance SDA Homes

-Homes within the SDA design category requirements must balance accessibility with durability.
-This means that there is a high physical support and being easy to maintain.
+Homes within the SDA Robust design category requirements must balance accessibility with durability.
 Reactive maintenance issues can disrupt the well-being of residents and support workers, creating unnecessary challenges.
-Like Adenium Living, SDA providers use high-quality materials and low-maintenance designs to minimise these risks and create environments that bring peace of mind to residents and caregivers.
+Adenium Living use high-quality materials and low-maintenance designs to minimise these risks and create environments that bring peace of mind to residents and caregivers.

 What Makes Robust SDA Homes Unique?

-SDA homes are purpose-built to meet the needs of NDIS participants, and designed to accommodate individuals with significant intellectual disabilities, extreme functional impairments, and challenging behaviours.
-These homes are categorised to suit the specific needs of residents and align with SDA design standards.
+SDA homes are purpose-built to meet the needs of NDIS participants, and designed to accommodate individuals with significant intellectual disabilities, extreme functional impairment, and challenging behaviours.
 The four categories of SDA design—improved liveability, fully accessible, robust, and high physical support—address different requirements to ensure safety, independence, and support.

-A focus on robust dwellings ensures homes can withstand challenging behaviours and minimise damage, reducing the need for restrictive practices.
+Robust dwellings ensure the home can withstand challenging behaviours and minimise damage, reducing the need for restrictive practices.
 Outdoor areas further enhance the quality of life, creating opportunities for relaxation and interaction, and supporting psychosocial disabilities and overall well-being.

 Durability: Key to Long-Term Comfort and Cost Reduction